jarusll/the-logs/index.md

 So much to work on today

 Todo
-- Remove word count and read time
+- [ ] Remove word count and read time
-- Change footer
+- [ ] Change footer
-- Increase font size
+- [ ] Increase font size
-- Copy assets to static script
+- [ ] Copy assets to static script
-- Copy relevant files from theme and remove theme
+- [ ] Copy relevant files from theme and remove theme
-- Write in org mode
+- [ ] Write in org mode

+Read about concurrency patterns.
+Concurrency is my new obsession.
+I'll mess around with go rountines.

 # 2022-05-26